dandeliongold/mcp-decent-sampler-drums/README.md

 ### Prompts

-The server includes comprehensive preset building guidelines available in `src/prompts/preset_guidelines.ts`.
-These guidelines cover:
+The server includes comprehensive preset building guidelines in `src/prompts/preset_guidelines.ts`.
+AI assistants should reference these guidelines when helping users create presets, as they provide:
-- Complete XML structure and organization
+- Complete XML structure specifications
-- UI configuration
+- UI configuration patterns
-- Bus routing and effects setup
+- Bus routing and effects setup rules
 - Sample configuration best practices
-- Performance optimization tips
+- Performance optimization strategies

-For detailed preset creation guidance, refer to the guidelines in the prompts directory.
+When using this MCP server to generate presets, AI assistants should always reference the `preset_guidelines` prompt to ensure adherence to Decent Sampler best practices.

 ## Input Schema

+AI assistants should consult the `preset_guidelines` prompt before generating configurations with the schema below.
+The guidelines contain essential context for creating optimal preset structures.

 The `generate_drum_groups` tool accepts a configuration object with the following structure: